-Systematic Theology I (TH 305) treats the nature and sources of theology.
+Christian Doctrine I (TH 305) provides a systematic treatment of the nature and sources of theology.
 Considered are the problems of knowledge and authority, the proper approach to the Bible as God's written revelation, and the doctrines of God, creation, anthropology and sin.
-Pre-requisite: Basic Christian Beliefs.
+Prerequisite: Basic Christian Beliefs.

-Systematic Theology II (TH 306) is a continuation of Systematic Theology I, focusing on doctrines regarding the person and work of Jesus Christ, the atonement, the nature and function of the Holy Spirit in the life of the believer, sanctification and the Christian life, the nature of the church, and eschatology.
-Pre-requisites: Basic Christian Beliefs and Systematic Theology I.
+Christian Doctrine II (TH 306) is a continuation of Christian Doctrine I, focusing on a systematic treatment of the doctrines regarding the person and work of Jesus Christ, the atonement, the nature and function of the Holy Spirit in the life of the believer, sanctification and the Christian life, the nature of the church, and eschatology.
+Pre-requisites: Basic Christian Beliefs and Christian Doctrine I.

-Theology of Worship (TH 310) serves the primary purpose of assisting students in the development of a theological understanding of worship, corporate worship in particular.
+Theology of Worship (TH 310) serves the primary purpose of assisting students in the development of a theological understanding of worship, and of corporate worship in particular.
 To aid this discovery, the course will offer opportunity to consider biblical precedents and historical practices for maximum Kingdom impact in the 21st century church.
 This course is considered foundational, not only for worship leaders, but for any pastor or church leader who will plan and guide the worship ministry in the local church and other venues.
 Pre-requisite: Basic Christian Beliefs.

-Contemporary Theology (TH 403) is a study of contemporary movements in theology.
+Varieties of Contemporary Christian Belief (TH 403) is a study of contemporary movements in theology.
 Primary attention is given to liberation, feminist, process, and other modern theologies, particularly as they articulate their doctrine of God, humanity, and salvation.
-Pre-requisite or co-requisite: Systematic Theology I and II.
+Pre-requisite or corequisite: Christian Doctrine I and II.

 Historical Theology (TH 404) focuses particularly on the connection between theological thinking and the historical situation in which that thinking developed.
 This course gives attention to the way in which historical theology informs the shape of theology today.
 The course includes a survey of the four broad periods of the history of Christian thought, identifying historical background, key theological developments, individual theologians, and the theological schools of thought of each period.
-Pre-requisites or co-requisites: Systematic Theology I and II.
+Pre-requisites or co-requisites: Christian Doctrine I and II.
 Recommended: Church History.
-3 credit hours Alternate years, spring
+3 credit hours

 Apologetics (TH 405) introduces the theory and practice of explaining why Christians believe what they do.
 The course includes an overview of five methods of doing apologetics.
 These principles and models are illustrated through the development of specific arguments for the Christian faith.
-Prerequisites or co-requisites: Systematic Theology I and II.
+Prerequisites or co-requisites: Christian Doctrine I and II.
 Recommended: Worldview.

 Doctrine of Holiness (TH 411) offers an intensive study of Christian perfection from a Wesleyan perspective in its biblical, doctrinal, historical, and practical aspects.
-Pre-requisites: Systematic Theology I and II.
+Pre-requisites: Christian Doctrine I and II.